danielrd6/ifscube/README.md

 ## Installation instructions

-We recommend installing the package via pip (https://pypi.python.org/pypi/pip), which is bundled with the standard Python distribution since Python 3.4.
+I recommend installing the package via pip (https://pypi.python.org/pypi/pip).

 To install IFSCUBE using pip, you must first intall git (https://git-scm.com/), and then just enter the following in a terminal: